DanielKaminsky05/TreeMachineLearningLibrary/README.md

 ## Submission Notes
 Push all files before the deadline.
 This repo is private and only visible to you and instructors.
 # Synced update - Added ProjectTemplatee

+## Datasets Used

+We used the Iris dataset and the Titanic Dataset from Kaggle to test our machine learning library.
+Python code was used for preprocessing, and can be found in
+`data-preprocessing/data-files`.
+The `data-files` directory includes `regression` and `classification` datasets, which contains already preprocessed and split datasets for regressive and classification tasks respectively.

+# Classes API definition

+## Dataset.cpp

+The dataset.cpp loads a CSV in contiguous memory as a single homogenous 1D vector array of floats.

+`read_csv`:
+`get_path`: